EDITORS' CODE OF PRACTICE COMMITTEE | FAQ'S

 Payment for stories is legitimate in a free market and it would be impossible - if not actually illegal under human rights legislation - to disallow it.
 The Code does place restrictions on payments to criminals, and their associates, unless it is in the public interest.
 Similar restraints apply to payments to witnesses in criminal trials.

-This is not a matter for the Code, but for the independent Press Complaints Commission, which adjudicates on complaints.
-The PCC will accept third party complaints, but normally only with the consent of the person (or persons) who is the direct subject of the report.
+This is not a matter for the Code, but for the Independent Press Standards Organisation, which adjudicates on complaints.